 Suss out your road trip playlist and stock up on snacks because here are eight stunning towns to visit near Auckland.

-You’d be hard pressed to find a JAFA who hasn’t made the two-and-a-half-hour trip to the Mount.
+You’d be hard-pressed to find a JAFA who hasn’t made the two-and-a-half-hour trip to the Mount.
 This easy, breezy Bay of Plenty town is a mecca for surfers, beach lovers and nature lovers alike.
 There’s whale watching, skydiving and the New Zealand-famous Mt Maunganui (Mauao) summit walk.
 Make the 40-minute trek up and you’ll be treated to unbeatable 360-degree views.
-Pro tip: treat yo’self to a well-deserved ice cream from Copenhagen Cones.
+Pro tip: treat yourself to a well-deserved ice cream from Copenhagen Cones.

-This stunning spot is just an hour’s drive from downtown A-town but you’ll feel like you’ve entered another world—it’s easily one of the best things to do in Auckland!
+This stunning spot is just an hour’s drive from downtown A-town but you’ll feel like you’ve entered another world—it’s easily one of the best things to do in Auckland.
 Awhitu Peninsula is all sorts of stunning.
-There’s mountain bike and walking trails in the Awhitu National Park, picnic pozzies, cliff-top vineyards and the historical Manukau Heads Lighthouse—one of the only lighthouses open to the public in NZ!
+There are mountain bike and walking trails in the Awhitu National Park, picnic pozzies, cliff-top vineyards and the historical Manukau Heads Lighthouse—one of the only lighthouses open to the public in NZ.
 We recommend cruising there on the last Sunday of every month for the Awhitu Country Markets.

 Jump in your vehicle and take the 20-minute or so drive to Kumeu, a pretty country town full of wineries, restaurants and activities galore.
 On the food front, our pick is The Tasting Shed, where sharing plates and a top-notch vino menu will help you relax into the afternoon.
-If you’re planning to make the trip during summer, add a real fruit ice cream from Phil Greig Strawberry Garden to your list or drive a bit further to Waimauku for a grape-based spa treatment.
-Talk about fancy!
+If you’re planning to make the trip during summer, add a real fruit ice cream from Phil Greig Strawberry Garden.

 Also known as the Bay of Whales, Whangaparaoa has a rep for its sandy beaches, golf courses and the Shakespeare Regional Park—a nature haven for barbecues, walking and camping.
 It only takes 45 minutes to get there and on Sundays, the Hobbs Wharf Market will have you hopping from stall to stall picking up fresh produce, arts and crafts, gifts and edible goodies for the week ahead.